top of page

 5. Medical & Cold Chain Continuity

-Portable refrigeration, power redundancy, and resupply agreements to protect medications, vaccines, insulin, and oxygen at community health centers.
+Portable refrigeration, power redundancy, and resupply agreements protect medications, vaccines, insulin, and oxygen at community health centers.

 6. Food & Essential Goods Access